Iran rolls back nuclear pledges but stops short of violating pact

 “The Iranian people and the world should know that today is not the end of the JCPOA,” he said, using the acronym for the nuclear deal.
 “These are actions in line with the JCPOA.”

 The 2015 accord was signed between Iran, Russia, China, Britain, France, Germany and the United States, before President Donald Trump took office.
-Iran agreed to limits on its nuclear program in return for the lifting of sanctions.
+Iran agreed to limits on its disputed nuclear program in return for the lifting of sanctions.

-Washington’s European allies opposed Trump’s decision to pull out and have tried, so far in vain, to find ways to blunt the economic impact of new U.S. sanctions.
+Washington’s European allies opposed Trump’s decision to pull out and have tried, so far in vain, to find ways to blunt the economic impact of new U.S. sanctions, which include an all-out effort to block Iran’s oil exports to starve its economy.

-France and Germany both said they wanted to keep the deal alive, and warned Iran not to violate it.
+France and Germany both said they wanted to keep the nuclear deal alive, and warned Iran not to violate it.

+“Our position remains that we want to stick by the agreement, especially to prevent Iran from gaining possession of a nuclear weapon,” German Foreign Minister Heiko Maas said, stressing the pact was crucial for European security.

+Russia and Iran both blamed the United States for what they portrayed as Tehran’s forced decision to suspend some pledges under the nuclear deal, while putting the onus on European powers to guarantee sanctions relief for Iran.

 The Kremlin accused Washington of provoking Iran’s move.
 Spokesman Dmitry Peskov said President Vladimir Putin had predicted consequences from the “unthought-out steps” of U.S. withdrawal.
 “Now we are seeing those consequences.”

-China said the agreement should continue to be implemented and called on all sides to avoid an escalation of tensions.
+China said the deal should continue to be implemented and called on all sides to exercise restraint and pursue dialogue.

+The Trump administration says the deal, negotiated by his predecessor Barack Obama, was flawed as it is not permanent, does not address Iran’s ballistic missile program and does not punish it for waging proxy wars in other Middle East countries.

+Tim Morrison, a special assistant to Trump and Senior Director for Weapons of Mass Destruction and Biodefense, told a conference that Washington was not “done” with imposing sanctions on Iran.
+“Expect more sanctions soon.
+Very soon.”

-Nuclear arms control experts said Iran’s steps announced on Wednesday appeared tailored to avoid triggering renewed sanctions under a “snapback” mechanism in the 2015 accord.
+Nuclear arms control experts said Iran’s steps announced on Wednesday appeared calibrated to avoid setting in motion renewed sanctions under a “snapback” mechanism in the 2015 accord.

 Mark Fitzpatrick, an associate fellow of the International Institute for Strategic Studies, said Iran was not yet close to exceeding its allowed stockpile limit of low-enriched uranium, and its heavy water stockpile was a comparatively minor issue.